heilandd/NFCN/README.md

 ### Tutorial and Examples

-In the following section we show an example how you can use NFCN on you MAC/Linux (until now: Windows is not suported).
-First clone the github and install requirements.
-A RDS file containing all requirements is given in the folder requirements.
-The script install.R contains a function to run automaticly install all packages.
+In the following section we provide an example of how you can use NFCN on your MAC/Linux (Windows is not supported) First clone the github and installation requirements.
+In the requirements file (.RDS) you will all requirements.
+The script install.R contains a function to install all packages automatically.

 #### Open your Terminal: